By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are a lot of reasons that talking about and writing about what is on your mind can improve your mental health.
 It depends however on who you write to and what kind of reaction you want from them.

 Writing in a journal or other private place can help you work through difficult things.
-Exposing yourself on-line to the attacks of the trolls leads to emotional damage.
+Exposing yourself online to the attacks of the trolls leads to emotional damage.

 Writing out your story brings clarity.

 Writing things out can help you explore what you are thinking.
-It can turn a jumble of feelings into a coherent story of your life and make meaning out of experience.
+It can turn a jumble of feelings into a coherent story of your life and make meaning out of your experiences.
 It can also expose you to a lot of negative consequences if the trolls get hold of that story.

 When we write for friends and supporters we do it to express ourselves.
-On social media it is more about hoping for a favorable response.
+On social media, it is more about hoping for a favorable response.
 People start measuring the value of what they have written and therefore their self-worth, on how many “friends” they have and how many “likes” they get.

 True friends like you no matter what.
 Trolls feel so bad about themselves that they look for people to pull down.
 Have you ever know someone who felt so bad about themselves that they needed to put everyone else down in order to feel OK about themselves?
 Those type trolls gravitate towards social media where they can spew their venom and move on.

-One reason that negative comments affect us so deeply, especially on-line, is the human tendency to compare up.
+One reason that negative comments affect us so deeply, especially online, is the human tendency to compare up.
 You do not compare your popularity with the person with only one friend – you.
 We tend to compare ourselves with those who have thousands of friends.
 Some people wage relentless quests to accumulate the most “fake friends.”
-There are even places you can buy friends, likes and followers.
+There are even places you can buy friends, likes, and followers.

 Social media works on intermittent reinforcement just like drugs and slot machines.

 One week you get 5 likes on your social media page.
 This means that people like you right?
 Next week you get 3 likes.
 This should equal 8 likes in two weeks.
 That should be good.
-What we see however is not that he have now accumulated 8 likes but that this week’s likes are down by 40% a severe decline in your popularity.
+What we see however is not that we have now accumulated 8 likes but that this week’s likes are down by 40% a severe decline in your popularity.
 And you had a couple of snarky comments also.
 You are now likely to be desperate.

 Most people will at this point increase the number of posts they make.
-If you want to be popular, if you want to have friends and be considered an OK person, you need to be on-line all the time.
+If you want to be popular, if you want to have friends and be considered an OK person, you need to be online all the time.
 You need to put in more posting hours.
-At this point you are becoming hooked and your self-worth is dependent on those electronic rewards, the friends and likes, that pop-up with you say and do the “right” things.
+At this point, you are becoming hooked and your self-worth is dependent on those electronic rewards, the friends, and likes, that pop-up with you say and do the “right” things.